Aeschylus: Life

 Aeschylus was born around 525 BC in Eleusis, a small town about 27 km northwest of Athens, in the fertile valleys of western Attica.
 Some scholars argue that the date of Aeschylus's birth may be based on counting back 40 years from his first victory in the Great Dionysia.
 His family was wealthy and well established.
 His father, Euphorion, was said to be a member of the Eupatridae, the ancient nobility of Attica, but this might be a fiction invented by the ancients to account for the grandeur of Aeschylus's plays.

-As a youth, Aeschylus worked at a vineyard until, according to the 2nd-century AD geographer Pausanias, the god Dionysus visited him in his sleep and commanded him to turn his attention to the nascent art of tragedy.
+As a youth, Aeschylus worked at a vineyard.
+According to the 2nd-century AD geographer Pausanias, the god Dionysus visited him in his sleep and commanded him to turn his attention to the nascent art of tragedy.
 As soon as he woke, he began to write a tragedy, and his first performance took place in 499 BC, when he was 26 years old.
 He won his first victory at the Dionysia in 484 BC.

 In 510 BC, when Aeschylus was 15 years old, Cleomenes I expelled the sons of Peisistratus from Athens, and Cleisthenes came to power.
 Cleisthenes's reforms included a system of registration that emphasized the importance of the deme over family tradition.
 In the last decade of the 6th century, Aeschylus and his family were living in the deme of Eleusis.

 The Persian Wars played a large role in Aeschylus's life and career.
 In 490 BC, he and his brother Cynegeirus fought to defend Athens against the invading army of Darius I of Persia at the Battle of Marathon.
 The Athenians emerged triumphant, and the victory was celebrated across the city-states of Greece.
 Cynegeirus was killed while trying to prevent a Persian ship retreating from the shore, for which his countrymen extolled him as a hero.